ahmedfarukons/Virus-Antivirus-Checker/README.md

 **Ahmed Faruk**
 - GitHub: [@ahmedfarukons](https://github.com/ahmedfarukons)

-## 🙏 Acknowledgments

-- Built with .NET 8.0 and Windows Forms
-- Inspired by real-world antivirus solutions
-- Created for educational purposes

----

 **⚠️ Disclaimer**: This software is for educational purposes only.
 It is not intended to replace professional antivirus solutions.

 ---